Skip to Main Content

 Landlord/Tenant Law

-We often receive questions about whether or not a landlord can shut off or cut off access to utilities such as electricity, water, gas, and wastewater.
+Tenants often ask whether a landlord can shut off or cut off access to utilities such as electricity, water, gas, and wastewater.
 Section 92.008 of the Texas Property Code states:

 A landlord or a landlord's agent may not interrupt or cause the interruption of utility service paid for directly to the utility company by a tenant unless the interruption results from bona fide repairs, construction, or an emergency.